amd/ZenDNN/docs/logging.md

-(Copyright (c) 2025 Advanced Micro Devices, Inc. All rights reserved.)
+(Copyright (c) 2025-2026 Advanced Micro Devices, Inc. All rights reserved.)

 # Logging Support and Control

 ## Overview

-The logging system in ZenDNN* provides a flexible mechanism to monitor and debug application execution.
+The logging system in ZenDNN provides a flexible mechanism to monitor and debug application execution.
 It categorizes logs by modules and log levels, and its behavior can be controlled via environment variables.
 This document explains the available log modules and levels, along with how to use environment variables to control log output.

 ## Log Modules

-Log modules represent different areas or components within ZenDNN*.
+Log modules represent different areas or components within ZenDNN.
 Each module can have its own logging configuration.
 Some common log modules include:

 - **common**: General logging for common operations.
 - **api**: Logging related to API calls and interfaces.